 Just as there is no single cause and no single party responsible for the opioid epidemic, there is no single solution.

-Successfully combatting this epidemic requires contributions from numerous stakeholders, including: insurers, physicians, federal regulatory agencies, law enforcement, and local communities.
+Successfully combatting this epidemic requires contributions from numerous stakeholders, including: insurers, physicians, federal regulatory agencies, law enforcement, businesses, and local communities.
 It also requires a broad range of policy changes, including:

 - Expanding access to treatment